Mentoring & Workshops

 “The classes my husband and I took with Shelly were so informative!
 The topics and techniques covered were very helpful.
 The depth of that coverage may not always be apparent until taking a class like this one I just finished.
 Thank you!”

-I’m currently a member of the American Impressionist Society, National Oil and Acrylic Painters’ Society, Oil Painters of America, and Plein Air Painters of Oregon.
+I’m currently a Singnature member of the American Impressionist Society, and an active member of the National Oil and Acrylic Painters’ Society, Oil Painters of America, and the Rockport Center for the Arts.
 I have worked in acrylic, watercolor, and oils for many years and am honored to be a past juried member of the Watercolor Society of Oregon, the Western Federation of Watercolor Societies, and the High Desert Art League.